STRUCTURE OF PROGRAMMES

 The students who are admitted to the UCSC may read for a degree programme in Computer Science (CS) or Information Systems (IS).
 The UCSC offers a three year degree programme and four year degree programme/s in each of these disciplines

-The eligibility criteria that have to be fulfilled for successful completion of these degree programmes are described under Rules and Regulations chapter.
+The eligibility criteria that have to be fulfilled for a successful completion of these degree programmes are described under Rules and Regulations chapter.

 Unlike work carried out in secondary school, at the university, students are expected to do much more personal (self) studies and to have a “do it myself” attitude.
 Apart from lectures, tutorials, and practical classes, students will find that they are required to read other materials and workout additional problems to fully master the course.
 A good starting point will be to consult reference books which are recommended in each course.
 The relevant lecturer/tutor/instructor will suggest such materials.